 156÷12=13156 \div 12 = 13

-Multiply the quotient by the divisor:
+To check, multiply the quotient by the divisor:

 13×12=15613 \times 12 = 156

-dividend=divisor×quotient+remainder\text{dividend} = \text{divisor} \times \text{quotient} + \text{remainder}
+dividend=divisor×quotient+remainder.\text{dividend} = \text{divisor} \times \text{quotient} + \text{remainder}.

-For example, 157÷12=13157 \div 12 = 13 remainder 11 because 12×13+1=15712 \times 13 + 1 = 157.
+For instance, 157÷12=13157 \div 12 = 13 remainder 11, because 12×13+1=15712 \times 13 + 1 = 157.

-For one more step, try a remainder problem such as 173÷12173 \div 12 and verify it with 12×q+r12 \times q + r.
+For your own pass, try 168÷14168 \div 14 by hand, then check it by multiplication.
+For one step further, take a remainder problem such as 173÷12173 \div 12 and verify it with 12×q+r12 \times q + r.

 Need help with a problem?